 “There will no longer be any minority opportunity districts in Hays County, despite our dense and growing Hispanic population.
 Stretching districts across hundreds of miles doesn’t lead to better representation; it disconnects us from the issues that matter locally,” Zwiener shared prior to the town hall.
 “Hays County deserves representation that reflects our communities and preserves the voices of young people, working families and communities of color.”

 Echoing Zwiener’s sentiments, Castro said that redistricting will silence some of the state’s minority opportunity districts, violating the Voting Rights Act — enacted in 1965 to prohibit any racial discrimination in voting.
-He explained that minority opportunity districts don’t necessarily mean that the voters are going to elect a minority Democrat or a minority member of Congress, but it’s a respect for the fact that they should have an opportunity to vote on who they want.
+He explained that minority opportunity districts don’t necessarily mean that the voters are going to elect a minority Democrat or a minority member of Congress, but it’s a respect for the fact that they should have an opportunity to vote for who they want.

-“This decimates that and now, the Supreme Court is taking up a case that would even further decimate it,” he said.
+“This decimates that and, now, the Supreme Court is taking up a case that would even further decimate it,” he said.
 “They're taking up a case to disallow any consideration, essentially, of Latino or African American voting rights and so, that's going to be heard here at some point in the future.”

 Over the course of the town hall, members of the Hays County communities — ranging from regular citizens, parents and teachers to those who serve on school boards, in city government, environmental groups and more — had the opportunity to speak up and share their concerns with the state leaders.

 “If you're in this room feeling like a sense of, ‘Man, what is going on?’
 I feel you.
 Many people feel you.
 There's many things that the state legislature does that all of us could probably agree that seriously harms people.
 I'm not talking about maybe a year of harm.
 I'm not talking a decade of harm.
 It's harm, sustaining harm.
-But redistricting, you're talking generations apart that to undo, many of us, including me, will likely never see in our lifetime.
+But redistricting, you're talking generations apart, that to undo, many of us, including me, will likely never see in our lifetime.
 If there is one thing that really helps all of us wake up right now and realize that we are living in a dying democracy, please let it be this,” Rodriguez said.

 “This bill will make it to the floor Monday and it has the votes.
 It got passed this morning [out of the committee] with flying colors, no amendments, no fight,” she continued.
-“There are still mechanisms in place to use … As voters, whether Rep. Zwiener’s your rep. or not, or you have another rep. wherever, if your rep. remains here for that vote, remember that they have every bit to leave; that is the last [sliver] of hope and if you're not urging your member to do that, everything else is unserious.
+“There are still mechanisms in place to use … As voters, whether Rep. Zwiener’s your rep. or not, or you have another rep. wherever, if your rep. remains here for that vote, remember that they have every [right] to leave; that is the last [sliver] of hope and if you're not urging your member to do that, everything else is unserious.
 So, we deserve better and we can't do that without y'all getting on the phone and begging at this point.”

 Cheri Large of Kyle said that for decades, CD 35 has been a place where Black, Hispanic and young voters could finally see their voices reflected in the government, but with the proposal, their voices are being deliberately silenced.

 “Hays County, which has been a vital part of Congressional District 35, would be severed.
-Buda and Kyle, fast-growing, diverse communities, would be disconnected from our county and pulled into a sprawling district with snakes all the way to Port Aransas on the Gulf Coast.
+Buda and Kyle, fast-growing, diverse communities, would be disconnected from our county and pulled into a sprawling district which snakes all the way to Port Aransas on the Gulf Coast.
 What do these communities have in common besides political convenience?
 Nothing.
 This isn't about communities of interest,” Large said.
 “This is about concentrating power in the hands of a few by dividing and diluting the voices of the many.
 The proposal would carve up San Marcos, a city rich in culture, youth and Hispanic heritage, and that's not an accident.
 That is a tactic.
 It's a tactic designed to weaken the political power of Black, Hispanic and young voters and to fracture the unity of a rising and diverse electorate.”

 She continued to state that the map shows when current leadership can’t win the will of the people, they change the rules to cheat the people.
 Large went on to say that every single voter deserves a voice that counts.